Groundhog Day for Dylan Fletcher at Moth Nationals

 But, where there are gainers their have to losers and dropping down the leader board from second to ninth was Stu Bithell (12,19,18).

-Racing continues through to Friday 15 September with 15 races scheduled.
+Racing continues through to Friday 15 September with nine races to go and the unanimous verdict amongst the sailors is that it’s great to be back out racing.

+With the coronavirus pandemic resurfacing in some areas of the UK again, they might just have found a window that is about to close again.

 Wetsuit Outlet 2020 Int Moth UK National Championship – Day 2 – 6 races (70 entries)